-White Dwarf is currently adding new expansion material for Shadows Over Hammerhal and rapidly increasing my enjoyment of this series as a result.
-I have had the pleasure of building, painting and playing campaigns in both the new Warhammer Quest games, and i felt a comparison of the two would be a nice idea.
-I will start by saying my overall recommendation would be to get both games, as they have a huge amount of compatibility, being able to transfer heroes and enemies between the two campaigns to add variety.
-If you like the dice mechanic used, then you will likely enjoy playing them both.
+I have had the pleasure of building, painting and playing campaigns in all three modern Warhammer Quest games, and i felt a comparison would be a nice idea.
+The advantage of the two fantasy sets are that they have a huge amount of compatibility, being able to transfer heroes and enemies between the two campaigns to add variety.
+If you like the action dice slot mechanic used, then you will likely enjoy playing all of these games.

 Theme, Artwork & Books

-Silver Tower is a little different to other Warhammer Quest titles, it is set in a tzeentch tower rather than a dark dungeon, with bold colourful tiles which often have some unique hero interactions built into them.
+Silver Tower is a little different to the original Warhammer Quest title, it is set in a tzeentch tower rather than a dark dungeon, with bold colourful tiles which often have some unique hero interactions built into them.
 You receive a relatively short rulebook and a separate quest guide from which you read passages as the story unfolds.
-The lay out of both tower books can occasionally seem a little muddled at first glance, but adventure tile cards reveal which passages to read from as you progress.
+The lay out of both tower books can occasionally seem a little muddled, but adventure tile cards will reveal which passages to read as you progress.
 Hammerhal is much more a traditional underground dungeon, a dark and grim theme, you will predominantly encounter khorne and nurgle creatures.
-The box and book artwork here is much more to my personal preference, and the rulebook comes much thicker with loads of background storyline, plus a nice painting guide is included.
-The rules also seem better organised too, and each campaign dungeon is set out neatly in the adventure book for a gamesmaster to use.
+The box and book artwork here is closer to my personal preference, and the rulebook comes much thicker with loads of background storyline, plus a nice painting guide is included.
+The rules seem better organised, and each campaign dungeon is set out neatly in the adventure book for a gamesmaster to use.
 Blackstone splits it’s books even further into background, rules, combat and campaign, and are nicely presented and laid out albeit remembering which book you need is a pain.
 The space station campaign theme and docked ships is really strong in this set, with the fortress changing shape each time you play, and slotting in new encounter cards is well designed.
-Overall for me Shadows over Hammerhal edges it from Blackstone Fortress, the huge Cinderfall city theme with its varied districts opens up a more expansive world, and i will even occasionally pick up the book and flick through it, even when i am not playing.
+Overall for me Shadows over Hammerhal edges it from Blackstone Fortress, the huge Cinderfall city theme with its varied districts opens up an expansive world, and i will even occasionally pick up the main book and flick through it when i am not playing.
 However there is much to enjoy in the futuristic space setting as well.

 Gameplay, Campaign & Rules